wisniewskikr/chrisblog-it-java-springboot/arichitectures/rcp/springboot-helloworld-rcp-graphql-multiple/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to display **Hello World** message, **port FE**, **UUID FE**, **port BE** and **UUID BE** for **multiple** Java applications with **Spring Boot** framework.
-FE means Front-End application - application which is visible for user.
-BE means Back-End application - application which is not visible for user.
-UUID means unique id number for application.
+The goal of this project is to present how to implement communication between **multiple Java** applications type **GraphQL** with usage **Spring Boot** framework. **Application BE** provides message, port BE and uuid BE. **Application FE** displays message, port FE, uuid FE, port BE and uuid BE.

 ##### Flow
 The following flow takes place in this project:
-1. User via any browser sends request to FE application for a content
+1. User via tool GraphQL Console sends request to FE application for a content
-1. FE application sends request to BE application for a content
+1. FE application sends request to BE application for a content.
+Communication type GraphQL is used
-1. BE application sends back response with message, BE port and BE UUID to FE application
+1. BE application sends back response with message, BE port and BE UUID to FE application.
+Communication type GraphQL is used
-1. FE application sends back response with message, FE port, FE UUID, BE port and BE UUID to User via browser
+1. FE application sends back response with message, FE port, FE UUID, BE port and BE UUID to User via GraphQL Console

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.